sigp/lighthouse/book/src/become-a-validator-docker.md

 ### 2. Configure the docker environment

-Then, create a `.env` file with the following contents (these values are documented [here](https://github.com/sigp/lighthouse-docker/blob/master/default.env)):
+Then, create a file named `.env` with the following contents (these values are documented [here](https://github.com/sigp/lighthouse-docker/blob/master/default.env)):